Memoirs of a Geisha

 Rating: 4.5/5 ⭐

-Perfect for: Lovers of historical fiction with rich detail, readers interested in Japanese culture, anyone who appreciates beautiful prose and complex female characters.
+Perfect for: Lovers of immersive historical fiction, readers interested in Japanese culture and pre-war Kyoto, anyone who appreciates beautiful prose and complex female protagonists navigating systems of power.

 You Might Also Like